 A master's degree from an American Library Association accredited LIS program is the gold standard credential for seeking jobs in a variety of library and information fields.
-The master's program at OU is fully accredited (continued accreditation) and is an excellent choice for your graduate education.
+The master's program at OU is ALA accredited (conditional accreditation) and is an excellent choice for your graduate education.

 BAIS/MLIS Accelerated Program

 Designed for OU BAIS majors who intend to go on to complete the MLIS master's degree, this program allows undergraduate students to earn credit hours towards their master's while they are still completing their bachelor's.
 Applicants will generally be OU juniors.

 Graduate certificates can add additional job credentials to those seeking particular types of positions.
 They signal to employers that the holders of the certificates have concentrated coursework in that specialty.
 These certificates can be pursued independently, or concurrently with another degree.